Alex313031/gn-xp/docs/reference.md

       This is intended to be used during migrations or other situations where there are two independent GN builds in the same directories.

+  ninja_executable [optional]
+      When set specifies the Ninja executable that will be used to perform some post-processing on the generated files for more consistent builds.

   ninja_required_version [optional]
       When set specifies the minimum required version of Ninja.
 The default required version is 1.7.2.
 Specifying a higher version might enable the